 A day sight seeing with a few birds mixed in.

+Food was then the order of the day and we found a nice place on the Plaza de San Fernando which was doing menu del dia and spent a pleasant couple of hours having lunch.
 Later we did the standard Mad dogs and English person thing and went and had a look around the Roman Necrópolis which was on the out skirts of the town, it was well worth a visit but was hard going in the heat of the afternoon.

-We then started to make our way back but took the cross country route out to Osuna, on the way we saw lots more Lesser Kestrels, Alpine Swift (Vencejo Real / Apus melba), Collared Pratincole (Canastera Común / Glareola pratincola), Raven (Cuervo / Corvus corax), Zitting Cisticola (Buitrón / Cisticola juncidis), Yellow Wagtail (Lavandera Boyera / Motacilla flava), Woodchat Shrike, Spotless Starling (Estornino Negro / Sturnus unicolor), Southern Grey Shrike (Alcaudón Real Meridional / Lanius meridionalis), Short-toed Lark (Terrera Común / Calandrella brachydactyla) and Little Bustard (Sisón Común / Tetrax tetrax).
+We then started to make our way back but took the cross country route out to Osuna, on the way we saw lots more Lesser Kestrels, Alpine Swift (Vencejo Real / Apus melba), Collared Pratincole (Canastera Común / Glareola pratincola), Raven (Cuervo / Corvus corax), Zitting Cisticola (Buitrón / Cisticola juncidis), Spanish (Yellow) Wagtail (Lavandera Boyera / Motacilla flava iberiae), Woodchat Shrike, Spotless Starling (Estornino Negro / Sturnus unicolor), Iberian Grey Shrike (Alcaudón Real Meridional / Lanius meridionalis), Greater Short-toed Lark (Terrera Común / Calandrella brachydactyla) and Little Bustard (Sisón Común / Tetrax tetrax).

 |View of part of the Nacrópolis.|